ravipatelxyz/orthopedic-implant-identifier/README.md

 #### Content

-All code is in ipynb format to enable viewing in Jupyter Notebooks.
+All code here is in ipynb format to enable viewing in Jupyter Notebooks, or is available via Kaggle Kernels: https://www.kaggle.com/jamesphoward/orthonet-testing.
 All code was written using Python 3.7.

-#### To interact with our final model
+#### To access final code and full dataset

-Please visit the Kaggle Kernel for the final PyTorch implementation and Kaggle Dataset, where we have made our final model and test dataset radiographs available for interactive use.
+Please visit the Kaggle Kernels for the final PyTorch implementation and the associated Kaggle Dataset, where we have made our final model and all anonymised radiographs available for interactive use: https://www.kaggle.com/jamesphoward/orthonet-testing

 #### For further information about this project, this associated code, and the associated dataset